PUBG best weapons: a complete rundown of the guns in PUBG

 - Aug A3 – Can only be found in air drops, but packs a punch and has excellent handling.
 Its only drawback is that it takes a long time to reload compared to some of its contemporaries.

-- Beryl M762 – On par with the SCAR-L in many ways, its base damage is somewhat low.
+- Beryl M762 – On par with the SCAR-L in many ways, its base damage is a little low initially, but more than the other 5.56mm assault rifles.
 It more than makes up for it with a highly elevated firing rate.
 Just make sure you stick some foregrips on it to reduce the ridiculous recoil this weapon has.

 - Groza – Another assault rifle that can only be found in air drops, but it is powerful and has the second highest rate of fire of all the assault rifles.
 Its major drawback though is the reload time of three seconds when reloading an empty magazine.
 Make sure you don’t run out and always have a bullet in the chamber before reloading.